Skip to content

 Students are personally responsible for undertaking the Student visa application process.
 Students studying in Australia and overseas are subject to strict visa conditions and are responsible for contacting the relevant immigration office government department in the country to which they are travelling.

-4.7 Time spent at each institution
+4.7 Time spent at each university

 4.8 Duration